gferreira/robofab/Docs/source/objects/RContour.rst

 Attributes
 ----------

-.. py:attribute:: index
+.. attribute:: index

 The index of the contour in the Glyph.

-.. py:attribute:: selected
+.. attribute:: selected

 Returns ``1`` if the contour is selected, ``0`` if it isn't.

-.. py:attribute:: box
+.. attribute:: box

 The bounding box for the contour. (read only)

-.. py:attribute:: clockwise
+.. attribute:: clockwise

 Direction of contour: ``1=clockwise``, ``0=counterclockwise``.

-.. py:attribute:: points
+.. attribute:: points

 The contour as a list of :doc:`Point <RPoint>`\'s.

-.. py:attribute:: bPoints
+.. attribute:: bPoints

 The contour as a list of :doc:`bPoint <bPoint>`\'s.